Jiahao30/Stock-Analysis-Project/README.md

 ### Problem Description

-This project aims to analyse the stock price movements over the past decade, using four major technology companies from the S&P 500 index as example—Apple, Amazon, Google, and Microsoft.
+This project aims to analyse the stock price movements over the past decade, using four major technology companies from the S&P 500 index as example — *Apple, Amazon, Google, and Microsoft*.
 The objective is to identify trends, patterns, and correlations in their stock performance through various statistical and visualisation techniques.
 By applying time series analysis, moving averages, and correlation analysis, the project seeks to uncover insights into the long-term growth, short-term volatility, and inter-company relationships that could help investors and analysts make informed decisions about these technology giants.

 ### Dataset Information

 The Standard and Poor's 500 or S&P 500 is the most famous financial benchmark in the world.

-This project primarily utilises the `sp500_stocks.csv` dataset for analysis, which contains stock data for 503 listed companies in the S&P 500 index, spanning from 2010 to the present, amounting to over 1.86 million rows.
+This project primarily utilises the [sp500_stocks.csv](https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks/data?select=sp500_stocks.csv) dataset for analysis, which contains stock data for 503 listed companies in the S&P 500 index, spanning from 2010 to the present, amounting to over 1.86 million rows.
 Additionally, the `sp500_index.csv` and `sp500_companies.csv` datasets are used to supplement the main data with information on the S&P 500 index and specific company details.
 The key attributes of the main dataset include:

 - **Date:** Date.
 - **Symbol:** Company Symbol/Ticker.